bethwel3001/Eventify---Event-booking-platform/README.md

 - 📜 **License:** MIT License (see `LICENSE` file for details).
 - 📧 **Contact:** For inquiries, email [kiplagatbethwelk@gmail.com](mailto:kiplagatbethwelk@gmail.com).

 🎊 **Happy Event Planning!** 🎊

----

-Let me know if you’d like any refinements! 🚀🔥